Do you struggle with knowing how long to keep your important financial paperwork for? Here’s all you need to know about what needs to stay…

 I always keep around 7 years worth of my business paperwork, which tends to be the rule of thumb for most people – the guidelines can change – so I have simply given links below to the HMRC website which has the most up to date information in detail for you.

-I keep my records in large files (as large as you need to keep an entire years worth of paperwork in (A4 Lever Arch files or accordion files are perfect for me) – and then I use tabs for each month.
 As I get any paperwork in I file straight away in the correct month, and then do my end of months books right at the start of the next month – printing off a summary sheet and adding it to the start of the previous month.
 This usually keeps things on track, and I can remember what was what so it’s easy to reconcile.

-If you are self employed:-
+If you’re self employed:-

-If you are an employee / company director:
+If you’re an employee / company director:

 If you have any other investments/income: